 - Participate in an interview, once all application materials have been submitted and your file is complete.

-- It is preferable for students to being the Program in the fall semester.
+- It is preferable for students to be the Program in the fall semester.

 If you’re an international applicant…